jy-977/BonAr-Recommendation/README.md

-# BonAr**-Recommendation - Data Mining
+# Recommendation System - Data Mining
  A project comparing 3 recommendation algorithms (with actual data from BonA*** which is a supermarket chain in Catalonia.
 This project has done as part of the course of Master of Informatics Engineering of Universitat de Lleida from SEP/2021 - Feb/2022.

-이 프로젝트는 수퍼마켓 체인의 2019년 2020년 판매 데이터를 바탕으로 각각의 고객에게 맞춤 recommendation system을 제공하는것을 목표로 한다.

-### 기대효과
-user oriented recommender 을 통해 잠재 고객의 수를 확보하고 고객의 편리성증가를 통해 충성도를 높인다. recommender 알림에 따라 추가 판매 수익을 기대할 수 있다.

-readme 비즈니스파트랑 / algorithm 분야로 나눠서 설명하는게 나을듯. 괜히 섞이니까 훨 길어지고 가시성 떨어짐
+We aim to suggest customer-oriented recommendation system based on sales data during 2019-2020.

-## Purpose of the project
+## <b> MOTIVATION</b> History of Recommender Systems

 <div align="center">

 ![history of recommendation algorithms](https://miro.medium.com/max/640/1*LOWHd7gVCXOB08OhQaOiyw.jpeg)
 </div>

-우리가 이 프로젝트를 계획한 이유중 하나로, 추천 시스템의 발전에 있어 다양한 방법들이 시도되어왔다. 이러한 흥미로운 시도들을 직접 설계하고 디자인 함으로서, Datamining을 실습하고 추천 시스템 , which is 근래 ml 분야중 광범위 하게 쓰이는 ,의 깊은 이해를 목표로 한다.
-이중, 수업에서 이론적으로 다뤘던 1) FP-Growth를 시작으로 recommender system 의 큰 한 축을 담당하는 2) collaborative filtering - (memory based filtering : user-based) / 와  3)model basetraining - neural network 방식을 시도한다 recommendation system 의 분류에 대한 자세한 설명은 .. 에서 확인가능함
+As one of the purposes of this project, We have studied the history of the recommendation system.
+The recommendation system is one of the most common services in which machine learning is used.
+By designing and implementing 3 solutions for the recommendation system, We will be able to understand and practice ML skills.
+We will try 1) FP-growth which is presented in the course, collaborative filtering (memory-based filtering: user-based), and Neural Network (collaborative filtering - model-based training).
+For a detailed description of the Recommendation system, follow this [link]()

+## <b>Objectives</b>
-1. To contribute the sales rate of Bon Ar**, we suggest 3 solutions to recommend products from customer's purchasing record.
+1. To contribute to the sales rate of Bon Ar**, we suggest 3 solutions to recommend products from the customer's purchasing record.
-2. As a project of Data Mining course of [Universitat de Lleida](https://masterinformatica.udl.cat/es/), We design and implement the 3 different of recommendation system using **FP-Growth**, **Collaborative Filtering**, **Neural Network**
+2. As a project of the Data Mining course at [Universitat de Lleida](https://masterinformatica.udl.cat/es/), We design and implement the 3 different recommendation systems using **FP-Growth**, **Collaborative Filtering**, **Neural Network**
-3. We deal with actual selling data during 2019 - 2020 year from Bon AR** which has more than 500 stores in Catalonia.
+3. We deal with actual selling data during the 2019 - 2020 year from Bon AR** which has more than 500 stores in Catalonia.
-4. By comparing 3 recommendation system, We analyze the performance and result of each system and algorithm.
+4. By comparing 3 recommendation systems, We analyze the performance and result of each system and algorithm

 # Methdologies